lloydchang/client-side-canary-deployment/README.md

    - When variant changes are detected, the page triggers a hard reload
    - Local variant information is stored in localStorage for comparison

-This ensures that when canary percentages are adjusted (either automatically or manually), all users receive the updated configuration without manual intervention.
+This ensures that when canary distribution percentages are adjusted (either automatically or manually), all users receive the updated configuration without manual intervention.

 ## Client-Side vs. Server-Side Canary Deployments